HSG-AIML-Teaching/IEMBA2024-Lab/README.md

-# IEMBA 10 / 11: Coding und Künstliche Intelligenz
+# IEMBA 10 / 11: Coding and Artificial Intelligence

 ![Course Banner](assets/banner.png)

 Dear IEMBA 10 / 11 students,

-welcome to our elective course **Coding und Künstliche Intelligenz**, taught by **Prof. Dr. Damian Borth** and **Prof. Dr. Barbara Weber**.
+welcome to our elective course **Coding and Artificial Intelligence**, taught by **Prof. Dr. Damian Borth** and **Prof. Dr. Barbara Weber**.
 In this course, lectures and hands-on lab courses alternate to provide a better learning experience.
 Lab course materials for Python programming, Machine Learning und Deep Learning are available in and accessible through this repository.

 Please use a laptop computer for the lab courses (not a tablet) to be able to fully participate in the exercises.